-Often, people try to mix wood tones by trying to match similar ones together, but the best thing to do is actually the opposite: playing with contrast.
-In this living room by L.A.-based designer Amber Lewis, for instance, the light gray washed floors are complemented with a dark walnut coffee table and chairs that feature three different wood tones ranging from light to dark.
-Playing will contrast will add visual interest and help pieces complement each other.
+It may seem counterintuitive, but when mixing wood tones, contrast is your friend.
+In this living room by L.A.-based designer Amber Lewis, for instance, the light gray washed floors are complemented with a dark walnut coffee table and chairs that feature three different wood tones.
+Playing with contrast adds visual interest and gives a design more depth.

 Not Creating Continuity With Finish

 If your wood tones are all over the place, it can be helpful to create continuity with similar wood grains or finishes.
-For instance, most of the finishes in this room are matte or eggshell with a subtle grain finish, so the room looks put together despite the high contrast between wood tones.
+For instance, most of the finishes in this room are matte or eggshell with a subtle grain finish, so the room looks cohesive.

 Not Breaking it Up With a Rug

-Breaking up your wood pieces and your floor with a rug can make a huge difference, especially if your furniture and wood floors have a similar wood tone.
-For instance, the two X-leg stools in the room above may have looked washed out if placed directly on the wood floors in the room above, but with a blue and red Persian rug in between, they stand out.
+Breaking up your wood elements with a rug can make a huge difference, especially if your furniture and wood floors have a similar wood tone.
+For instance, the two X-leg stools in the room above may have looked washed out if placed directly on the wood floors, but with a blue and red Persian rug in between, they stand out.